Kim Jong Un welcomes South Korean envoys to dinner

 Before leaving for Pyongyang, Chung said he will relay to North Korea Moon's hopes for North Korean nuclear disarmament and a permanent peace on the Korean Peninsula.

-The South Korean delegation will leave Pyongyang Tuesday and head to Washington to debrief U.S. officials on the talks.

 Moon is pushing for a summit during his first year in office, but the current thaw spurred on by his self-proclaimed “Peace Olympics” could be shortlived.
-South Korea and the U.S. still plan to hold annual military drills they agreed to delay during the Olympics.
+South Korea and the U.S. still plan to hold annual military drills, which they had agreed to delay during the Olympics.

 In the past, North Korea has responded angrily to the joint drills, which it claims are preparations for an invasion.
 Another missile or nuclear test by Kim's regime could quickly derail the current talks and Moon's hopes for a summit.